sahajoydeep2002/Voice-For-Everybody/README.md

 Data!!!!
 Lack of data!

 ## Accomplishments that we're proud of
 Proud of pivoting my original idea and completing this epic hackathon.
-Also proud of making a useful tool
+Also proud of making a useful tool & won a place in the Top 10 best performers in the Digital Education Hack South Asia 2021 and more

 ## What we learned
 Time management